indigenous - Spanisch Englisch Wörterbuch

 group of cambas, or indigenous bolivian people from the plains camberío [m] BO

-person who plays the caja, a small drum of indigenous origin cajero [m] PE AR:Nw
+person who plays the caja, a small drum of indigenous origin cajero [m] PEAR:Nw

 indigenous person who lives in the province of bautista saavedra in the department of la paz callahuaya [m] BO